How StarGuide Calculates 0-100 Scores, Team Ratings & Character Rankings

 What features are free on StarGuide?

-Anything that can be learned from reading public community sources is free on StarGuide, permanently, with no paywall.
-This includes character pages, tier lists, team recommendations, kit analysis, eidolon and light cone guides, pull advice, banner info, investment paths, and per-character relic grading.
+Anything that can be learned from public community sources is free on StarGuide, permanently, with no paywall.
+This includes character pages, ranked score lists, team recommendations, kit analysis, eidolon and light cone guides, pull advice, banner info, investment paths, and per-character relic grading.
 Per-character relic grading is free on StarGuide and free on tools like Fribbels.

 Supporter and Trailblazer passes fund the systems built on top of that research: the Endgame Planner (non-overlapping team pairs optimized per stage), the Next Best Action simulator (every possible upgrade ranked by efficiency), Relic Insights (farming domain priority ranked by your roster's actual needs plus team readiness checks), and the Strategy Coach (tool-orchestrated roster advisor).
 These systems require roster-aware computation that does not exist elsewhere.